Principal Engineer Jobs in USA with Visa Sponsorship

 Do Principal Engineer roles qualify as specialty occupations for H-1B visas?

 Yes, Principal Engineer positions strongly qualify as specialty occupations because they require specialized engineering knowledge, advanced degrees, and complex technical decision-making.
-The role's architectural responsibilities and system design requirements clearly demonstrate the degree-specific expertise that H-1B regulations require, making approval rates favorable.
+The role's architectural responsibilities and system design requirements clearly demonstrate the degree-specific expertise that H-1B visa regulations require, making approval rates favorable.

 What degree requirements do employers typically set for H-1B-sponsored Principal Engineer positions?